Lake Chevy helped make these videos

 In a few days, check the power steering fluid level in your Town and Country to make sure you don't have a leak.
 If you notice the power steering fluid level is low, see our how to fix minor power steering fluid leaks video.

-Learn where your spare tire and jack are located before you need it on the side of the road2013 Chrysler Town and Country Touring 3.6L V6 FlexFuel
+Learn where your air filter is located and how to determine if it needs to be changed.2013 Chrysler Town and Country Touring 3.6L V6 FlexFuel